Tell Model Where to Look: Mitigating Hallucinations in MLLMs by Vision-Guided Attention

 We employ an existence-type VQA task to analyze the relationship between the VSC and the object.
 We represent the semantic confidence of the entire input image with respect to object $O$ by applying max pooling over all visual tokens:

-The threshold of VSC for determining the presence of an object is set to $\log[c(O)] > -2.5$.
 The analysis results are shown in \Cref{fig:vsc_cor}.
-VSC demonstrates a strong correlation with object presence: objects appearing in the image consistently produce higher semantic confidence scores.
+As observed, VSC exhibits a strong correlation with object presence: objects appearing in the image consistently produce higher semantic confidence scores.
 This finding indicates that VSC effectively captures the visual semantics encoded in the visual tokens.

-VSC serves as an intuitive indicator of an MLLM’s capacity to interpret visual information.
-We further examine the consistency between VSC and the model’s responses, with results presented in \Cref{fig:vsc_pfm}.
-Although object-level judgments derived from VSC are less accurate than the model’s own responses, they still demonstrate a correct preference, significantly exceeding 50\% accuracy.
-In addition, we observe that the understanding reflected by VSC does not always fully align with the model’s responses, revealing a certain degree of preference discrepancy.
-These findings suggest that an MLLM’s visual understanding is not yet fully exploited, and that the VSC mechanism may be used to enhance the model’s visual perception.
+VSC serves as an intuitive indicator of an MLLM's capacity to interpret visual information.
+We further examine the consistency between VSC and the model's responses, with results presented in \Cref{fig:vsc_pfm}.
+Although object-level judgments derived from VSC are less accurate than the model's own responses, they still demonstrate a correct preference, significantly exceeding 50\% accuracy.
+In addition, we observe that the understanding reflected by VSC does not always fully align with the model's responses, revealing a certain degree of preference discrepancy.
+These findings suggest that an MLLM's visual understanding is not yet fully exploited, and that the VSC mechanism may be used to enhance the model's visual perception.

 Visual tokens associated with an object exhibit higher VSC values with respect to that object.
 Leveraging this property, we obtain the visual grounding of the object as: